proteanhq/protean/docs/guides/change-state/retrieve-aggregates.md

     perform. `adults` is a good name for a method that fetches persons over the age of 18.

+!!!note
+   A repository can be connected to a specific persistence store by specifying the `database` parameter.

 ## Data Acsess Objects (DAO)

 You would have observed the query in the repository above was performed on a